-Advances in textile development make lightweight inflatable pads, such as the NeoAir XTherm, durable.
-We were impressed by the amount of abuse our inflatable pads handled without tearing or delaminating.
-We have used inflatable pads for 40-day backpacking trips without any durability issues.
-Take care of your pad and it will take care of you.
+Advances in textile development make lightweight inflatable pads durable.
+We have used inflatable pads for 40-day backpacking trips without any durability issues and are impressed by the amount of abuse our inflatable pads handled without tearing or delaminating.
+Take care of your pad, and it will take care of you.
 That said, we always recommend traveling with a mini repair kit.

 Even the most durable pads can be punctured with a sharp thorn, a rock, or a shard of glass.
 It only takes a tiny hole to render a pad completely useless, and this can be a potentially dangerous scenario in colder temperatures.
 A small repair kit weighs a few ounces at most, and most repairs are pretty easy in the field.
 If you want to add even more durability to your pad, you can use Tyvek as an inexpensive ground cloth.
 Few other materials add as much protection for their weight.
 Also, be sure to always carry a repair kit with you if you have an inflatable pad.

 Thankfully, inflatable pads are usually easy to patch if the leak isn't too minute and isn't emanating from the pad's valve system.
 Additionally, most pads do come with patch kits.
 The most durable pads tested were the Therm-a-Rest Z Lite SOL and Nemo Switchback because they are made of foam and are virtually indestructible compared to inflatable pads.
 Even when they rip or break down, they still function as a barrier between you and the ground.